gretkierewicz/dissertation/README.md

 - Custom query-sets for forms (if possible)
 - Change upload CSV files method for employees - it should first create employees without supervisors, and then save supervisors to it (so employees added from list could be set as supervisors for previously added employees)
 - Allow serialization of Modules with nested Orders JSON data (unique create/update methods: https://www.django-rest-framework.org/api-guide/relations/#writable-nested-serializers)
+- Additional views with no nesting (could be problematic with a huge amount of plans or modules)
+- Plan constructor view - managing available employees (pensum limit not reached) and not full classes (classes hours not exceeded
 - New general view: Modules with missing plans
-- Additional views with no nesting (could be problematic with a huge amount of plans or modules)
-- Plan constructor view - managing available employees (pensum limit not reached) and not full classes (classes hours not exceeded)
 - CSV upload - add module/classes upload option